josejrrosas/Note-Taker/README.md

 # Note-Taker
-An app where you can create notes and save them.
+Given start code, this application is used as a Note Taker where you can write and save notes.
+This application uses Express.js and will save and retrieve note data from a JSON file.